kharo/ExData_Plotting1/README.md

 ## Introduction

+On 05Aug2014 the repo from rdpeng was forked and cloned, and the updates to the repo here are following completion of the assignment by user kharo.
+Below is the original README.md text:

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning